openmc-dev/openmc/docs/source/usersguide/install.rst

           cmake -DOPENMC_USE_DAGMC=on -DCMAKE_PREFIX_PATH=/path/to/dagmc/installation ..

+    * MCPL_ library for reading and writing .mcpl files

+      This option allows OpenMC to read and write MCPL (Monte Carlo Particle Lists) files instead of .h5 files for sources (external source distribution, k-eigenvalue source distribution, and surface sources).
+To turn this option on in the CMake configuration step, add the following
+      option:

+          cmake -DOPENMC_USE_MCPL=on ..

     * NCrystal_ library for defining materials with enhanced thermal neutron transport

       Adding this option allows the creation of materials from NCrystal, which